HuyaneMatsu/hata/docs/topics/wip_plugins.md

 ### Weak sub-module trees

-This case occurs when inside of a directory not every module relies on each other.
-To build a weak sub-module tree, you need import only the module itself and no value from it.
+This case occurs when not every module relies on each other inside a directory.
+To build a weak sub-module tree, you need to import only the module itself and no values from it.

 - Correct example: